ruc-practical-ai-fall-2025/fall-2025-class-04/README.md

-# Fall 2025 Class 04 - Basic Principles
+# Fall 2024 Class 03 - Software Tools and Practice

-This class reviews some basic principles in machine learning.
+In this class we review common tools we will use throughout the semester.

 ## Display of Presentations